Marfan syndrome is a disorder of connective tissue. This is the tissue that strengthens the body's structures.

 Marfan syndrome is caused by defects in a gene called fibrillin-1.
 Fibrillin-1 plays an important role as the building block for connective tissue in the body.

-The gene defect also causes too much growth of the long bones of the body.
-This causes the tall height and long arms and legs seen in people with this syndrome.
+The gene defect also causes the long bones of the body to grow too much.
+People with this syndrome have tall height and long arms and legs.
 How this overgrowth happens is not well understood.